-When you’ve suffered from the hands of a narcissist mentally or physically, it can feel like the whole world is against you, crippling anxiety, continually fighting that civil war that’s going off in your own mind, knowing there has to be more than this, but not knowing what or how to achieve more.
+When you’ve suffered from the hands of a narcissist psychologically, emotionally, financially, or physically, it can feel like the whole world is against you, crippling anxiety, continually fighting that civil war that’s going off in your own mind, knowing there has to be more than this, but not knowing what or how to achieve more.
 Every-time you think you’ve worked it out the relationship is going well, the narcissist is allowing you to come up for air, just to sink you further under, leaving you with more self-doubt more stress, trying to figure it all out, while the narcissist keeps changing the game on you, one minute they can treat you better than anyone ever has, and you feel safe and loved, the next they treat you worse, and you feel scared and full of fear.
 Fear of the narcissist, fear of doing the right or wrong thing, fear of judgment from others, fear of what will happen if you stay and fear of what will happen if you do leave.

 When you’re trying to reach out to others, you fear their reactions, trying to get help and you see the looks on their faces as they just don’t understand and you’re left with more self-doubt.